 set protocols bgp asn neighbor id password pwd delete protocols bgp asn neighbor id password pwd show protocols bgp asn neighbor id asn Mandatory.
 The number for the AS in which this router resides.
 The range of values is 1 to 4294967294.
 The subrange 64512 to 65535 is reserved for private autonomous systems. id Mandatory.
-The IP address of a BGP neighbor or the name of a BGP peer group. pwd Mandatory.
+The IPv4 or IPv6 address of a BGP neighbor. pwd Mandatory.
 A password to be used to generate an MD5 digest.

 '''

 protocols {

 bgp asn {

-neighbor [ipv4|text] {
+neighbor id {

-password text
+password pwd

 }

 }

 }

 '''

 Use this command to specify a password-like string for generating an MD5 authentication string.
 This string is used for verification by the BGP neighbor.
-If theMD5 digest generated by the neighbor does not match the MD5 digest generated by the local router, any communication is silently discarded by the neighbor.
+If the MD5 digest generated by the neighbor does not match the MD5 digest generated by the local router, any communication is silently discarded by the neighbor.